Tortar/PowerPointAudio-Extractor/README.md

 <figure><pre><code>> pip install pydub
 </code></pre></figure>

-You need also to download [ffmpeg software](https://ffmpeg.org/download.html) and add the absolute path of the <code>bin</code> folder to the windows environment variables ; you have to modify the python path variable adding the absolute path.
+You need also to download [ffmpeg software](https://ffmpeg.org/download.html) and add the absolute path of the <code>bin</code> folder to the windows environment variables : you have to modify the python path variable adding the absolute path of ffmpeg